Scu-sen/HiCervix/README.md

 #### Dataset preparation
-HiCervix can be downloaded from Zenodo (https://zenodo.org/records/11081816).
+HiCervix can be downloaded from [Zenodo](https://zenodo.org/records/11081816).
 The dataset is splitted into three parts: train, validation, and test, each associated with one CSV file.
 ```
 .
 ├── test